CleverRaven/Cataclysm-DDA/data/mods/Aftershock/crafting_system.md

 ### Tier 1

-Tier 1 scarp is plentiful, and can be easily found even when you aren't specifically looking for it.
+Tier 1 scrap is plentiful, and can be easily found even when you aren't specifically looking for it.
 It might be dropped by defeating common enemies, or by disassembling common household objects.
-Ideally Tier 1 scarp is mostly used as a filler component in more advanced recipes.
+Ideally Tier 1 scrap is mostly used as a filler component in more advanced recipes.
 Things that might be crafted using only this tier of scrap must be single-use and not very effective, and should  see little use outside of the early game.For example

 - Makeshift ammunition of all kinds, that might risk damaging your gun.
 - Weak grenades with very limited range.